TJK-15/Group-Project/README.md

 ## Installation Guide
 ### 1. Clone the Repository
 - git clone https://github.com/your-username/geophoto-explorer.git cd geophoto-explorer
-### 2. Install Dependencies
+### 2. Install Dependencies (using miniconda)
-- pip install -r requirements.txt
+- conda install --file requirements.txt
+You can also create an env using this below:
+- conda create --name <env> --file <requirements.txt>
 ### 3. Set Up Database
 Ensure PostgreSQL and PostGIS are installed.
 Then, execute:
 - psql -U your_user -d your_database -f database_config.sql